 - Remove downspouts from discharging into the sanitary sewer allowing storm water to "splash" on the ground.

 - Avoid using excess water during rain events.
 For example: avoid doing laundry.

 - Do not discard your grease into the drain.
 Scrape the grease into a can and dispose of it in the trash.
 Grease will build up in sewer lines restricting the flows.

 - Do not dispose of any wipes or feminine products in the toilet.
 These do not breakdown and can build up causing an obstruction.

-- Visit landtolake.com/make-a-difference for information on landscaping projects that help control stormwater.
+- Visit the Land to Lake website for information on landscaping projects that help control stormwater.